telus/tds-core/packages/colours/Colours.md

       hex="#54595F"
       js="colorGreyShuttle"
       usage="Colour for default links"
-      deprecations="colorShuttleGrey has been deprecated.
+      notices="colorShuttleGrey has been deprecated.
 Please use colorGreyShuttle" />
     <ColourPaletteColour
       name="Raven"